jmfoss03/FossiPortfolio/index.md

 * Generate, compare and review plots.

 # [Project 3: An R refresher](https://github.com/jmfoss03/FossiPortfolio/blob/3c5afc88f36b0f6288d802280f4f14c7b0d27992/Project%203%20R%20basics)
-* I need a refresh on R basics after a year of not using it much.
+* I needed a refresh on R basics after a year of not using it much.